Part of United Visual Artists.

 It took three hours to send the image data through sound to the laptop depicted above.
 The image shows the environment that is hardcoded in the image by the laptop on the table, listening.
 The colors show recorded sound that’s outside of the spectrum that is used to send the image data.
 The image has been built up gradually from left to right, top to bottom.

-I think it’s safe to announce the exhibition of the 2008 Dynamics in Color project in the form of a video installation in Science Center NEMO Amsterdam.
+I think it’s safe to announce the exhibition of the 2008 Colour of Motion project in the form of a video installation in Science Center NEMO Amsterdam.
 The installation will record live on the first floor, and project on a single broad screen.

 I’m really excited to see it working.
 I believe Theo Watson said one of the biggest compliments an interactive installation can get is that children start playing with it without the need of an explanation.
 The environment of NEMO should be ideal to see this tested.
 Fingers crossed!